ADF Women Mentor Tiwi Island Aussie Rules Youth Girls

 ADFAR Women’s Program Manager and creator of the mentoring program, Lieutenant Colonel Dani Glatz, believes the Guyala Seahawks will also benefit from mentoring the Youth Development Squad.

 “ADF personnel are natural leaders and will value the opportunity to pass on both their Defence and Australian Football experiences with the talented players from Darwin, Melville and Bathurst Islands.

-“I’m expecting strong links to be forged between the Seahawks and Tiwi Islands Youth football community that will benefit Australian Rules Football, the ADF and indigenous communities in the Northern Territory,” said LTCOL Glatz.
+“I’m expecting strong links to be forged between the Seahawks and Tiwi Islands Youth football community that will benefit Australian Rules Football, the ADF and indigenous communities in the Northern Territory,” said Lieutenant Colonel Glatz.